 - 1. In the case of such job abandonment/resignation, the University shall provide the employee with written notification of its intent to separate her/him.
 This notification shall include the reasons for the separation, the employee's right to respond to the University within fourteen (14) calendar days, and a Proof of Service.
 The notification shall be sent to the employee's last known mailing address. - 2.
 At the option of the employee, her/his response may be written or may be a meeting with a designated University official who has the authority to effectively recommend reinstatement of the employee. - 3.
 Following the employee's timely response, or if no response was provided within the fourteen (14) calendar days, the designated University official shall issue a final decision. - 4.
-Separations for job abandonment may be grieved/arbitrated solely to determine if job abandonment as defined under this article has occurred and if the University satisfied its obligations in C.1 above. - 5.
-If the arbitration determines that job abandonment has occurred and the University has complied with C.1 above, they shall have no authority to overturn or modify the University's action.

-E. The University shall notify the employee in writing at the employee's last known mailing address of all actions taken under the provisions of this Article.
+Separations for job abandonment may be grieved/arbitrated solely to determine if job abandonment as defined under this article has occurred and if the University satisfied its obligations in B.1 above. - 5.
+If the arbitrator determines that job abandonment has occurred and the University has complied with B.1 above, they shall have no authority to overturn or modify the University's action. - C. The University shall notify the employee in writing at the employee's last known mailing address of all actions taken under the provisions of this Article.
+It is the employee's responsibility to inform their immediate supervisor in writing, or in accordance with local procedures, of any changes to his/her mailing address.